ViennaRNA/ViennaRNA/doc/source/probing_data.rst

 calling the strategy to process the data and adding the derived pseudo energy contributions as soft constraints.

-In :doc:`probing/strategies` we already provide a few different strategies that can be used out-of-the-box, i.e. we provide wrappers that generate the bundled data structure for a particular strategy.
-But our interface allows for any user-defined strategy, thus new strategies can be easily implemented by the user and then passed to our API.
+We already implemented a few different strategies that can be used out-of-the-box, i.e. we provide wrappers that generate the bundled data structure for a particular strategy.
+The available API symbols can be found in :doc:`probing/strategies`.

+However, the generic interface allows for any user-defined strategy, thus new strategies can be easily implemented by the user and then passed to our API.

 After all the above three steps are done, any prediction (MFE, partition function, etc.)